gamesbook/protograf/docs/source/basic_concepts.rst

 ..
 NOTE::

-   In a few cases, **protograf** adopts the word "size" where point units are in use e.g. font size, but because "size" is such a general word,  it's not really used that much.
+   In a few cases, **protograf** adopts the word "size" where point units are in use e.g. font size and stroke width, but because "size" is such a general term,  it's not really used elsewhere.

 .. _stroke-concept: